 1.11.
-Complaints that information which should have been provided under the Code has not been provided, should be made in writing to the Chief Officer of the Department or Principal Officer of the Committee concerned.
-If the applicant remains dissatisfied, the complaint may then be referred to that Department's Board.
-The Department may refer any matter to the Policy Council for consideration where appropriate.
+Complaints that information which should have been provided under the Code has not been provided, should be made in writing to the Chief Secretary or Principal Officer of the Committee concerned.
+If the applicant remains dissatisfied, the complaint may then be referred to the Committee concerned.
+The Committee may refer any matter to the Policy & Resources Committee for consideration where appropriate.